A Local Limit Theorem and Loss of Rotational Symmetry of Planar Symmetric Simple Random Walk: Proof of Theorem

 \section{Proof of Theorem \ref{LCLTthm1d}}

-The proof of Theorem \ref{LCLTthm1d} is purely combinatorial and uses nothing more than Stirling's formula with an error estimate and Taylor's theorem.
-We begin by stating the three lemmas needed in our proof.
+The proof of Theorem \ref{LCLTthm1d} is purely combinatorial and uses nothing more than Stirling's formula with error estimates and Taylor's theorem.
+We begin by stating the four lemmas needed in our proof.
 We will use the following version of Stirling's formula (see \cite{stirling} for a proof): \begin{lem} For all $n\in\N$,